abhilashgd/MicroServiceNotes/README.md

 				e) Azure API Gateway
 				In Real world you will see most of the projects using Netflix API Gateway (Zuul), But we will be implementing API Gateway using Spring Cloud Gateway.
 Why??

+**Getting Started with Spring Cloud Gateway.**

+			To include Spring Cloud Gateway in your project, use the starter with a group ID of org.springframework.cloud and an artifact ID of spring-cloud-starter-gateway.
+			Also you need to make it eureka client
+			If you include the starter, but you do not want the gateway to be enabled, set spring.cloud.gateway.enabled=false.

+**Terms and terminologies Spring Cloud Gateway**

+			Route: The basic building block of the gateway.
+It is defined by an ID, a destination URI, a collection of predicates, and a collection of filters.
+A route is matched if the aggregate predicate is true.
+			Predicate: This is a Java 8 Function Predicate.
+The input type is a Spring Framework Server WebExchange.
+This lets you match on anything from the HTTP request, such as headers or parameters.
+			Filter: These are instances of Spring Framework GatewayFilter that have been constructed with a specific factory.
+Here, you can modify requests and responses before or after sending the downstream request.

 #16 What is the CQRS pattern in microservice?